Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 # Conclusion

-I hope that now it’s clear why philosophy is so important: not only it differentiates us from our competitors (the non-open projects) but it’s for us a path to follow.
+I hope that now it's clear why philosophy is so important: not only it differentiates us from our competitors (the non-open projects) but it's for us a path to follow.
 Open source, without understanding the philosophy or way it should be open or managed openly, is only another proprietary project hidden by the code availability.
 Again a project without a license is not an open source project.
 The real question could be *Why you should join a OSS project?*, let's see some points: